howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 **31 May**

 - Started creating the code files for the model prediction to be output to the RasPi.

+**3 June**

+- Created the format that sends the right type of data between the model and the RasPi.
+- Added the functionality of adding made predictions to the CSV file so the RasPi understands the position of the bin no matter the point the program is started at.

 ___
 ### Build Progress: